makersacademy/airport_challenge/README.md

 Traffic Control  |
 Plane  | land_at(airport), lakeoff_from(airport), landed_at?(airport)
 Airport | capacity, land(plane), takeoff(plane)
-Weather | stormy?
+Weather module | stormy?

 Plane
 ---------
-Initiates landing or take-off if directed by TC.
+Initiates landing or take-off at the specified airport if directed by TC.
-Procedures require the plane to call the airport land or takeoff method on self.
+Procedures require the plane to call the airport's land or takeoff method on self.

 Airport
 ---------
 Receves land/takeoff messages from planes.
-In return it may perform landing/take-off or raise an error depending on weather, available capacity and the circumstances of the plane .
+In both cases the plane is passed to the airport's method as an argument.
+In return the airport may perform landing/take-off procedure or raise an error depending on weather, available capacity and the circumstances of the plane.

 Weather
 ---------
 A module included into the airport.
 Can be asked if it's stormy and return positive on rare occasion.
-The latter has been proven by scientists after conducting a bunch of highly sophisticated tests.
+The latter has been proven by scientists who conducted a bunch of highly sophisticated tests.